apollographql/apollo-client/react-docs/source/query-splitting.md

 - The first one could load data which is already in the store.
 This means that it can be displayed instantly.
 - The second query could load data which is not in the store yet and must be fetched from the server first.

-This solution gives you the benefit of not fetching too much data, as well as the possibility to show some partial result before the server response.
+This solution gives you the benefit of not fetching too much data, as well as the possibility to show some part of the views data before the server responds.

 Lets say you have the following schema:
 ```graphql